 Wine rated (2023 guide) 95-96/100

-Over the past twenty years, impressive progress has been made, and the 2022 vintage marks an important milestone.
+Over the past two decades, the progress has been impressive, and the 2022 vintage marks a significant milestone.
 With its notes of licorice, it is seductive while concealing a beautiful density.
-Highly classic, it has gained in elegance to take its place among the great Pauillacs with unbeatable value for money.
+A classic wine, it has gained in elegance, establishing itself among the great Pauillacs with unbeatable value for money.

 Customer rating